GreyCC/DTLS/README.md

 To prepare FFHQ dataset, you can follow: [FFHQ](https://github.com/NVlabs/ffhq-dataset)

 ## Training
-Please follow the command lines in run.sh for training and evaluation
+Follow the command lines below

-or

 **32 --> 512**
 ```